Play

 In general, it should look something like this:

-ANN, a female in her 20s/30s, Jamie’s wife, high strung, Race Flexible
+ANN — a female in her 20s/30s, Jamie’s wife, high strung, Race Flexible

-JAMIE, a male in his 30s/40s, Ann’s husband, affable, Race Flexible
+JAMIE — a male in his 30s/40s, Ann’s husband, affable, Race Flexible

-RENEE, a female in her 30s/40s, Dani’s wife, nurturer, Race Flexible
+RENEE — a female in her 30s/40s, Dani’s wife, nurturer, Race Flexible

-THE STORK MASCOT (played by Jamie), has the voice of a young Harvey Fierstein
+DANI — a female in her 40s, Renee’s wife, senior executive determination, Race Flexible THE STORK MASCOT (played by Jamie), has the voice of a young Harvey Fierstein

-Important: No one looks pregnant in this play.
+No one looks pregnant in this play.

 90 Minutes, No Intermission